bogomolovaa/fitrack/index.md

 <h3>Changes to This Privacy Policy</h3>

 Privacy Policy may be updated from time to time.
 You are advised to review this page periodically for any changes.
-Any changes are effective immediately after they are posted on this page.
+These changes are effective immediately after they are posted on this page.

 <h3>Contact Us</h3>